Skip to main content

 Our goal is to provide clear guidance, practical tools, and consistent messaging so that every member organisation can confidently understand what is required and how to take the necessary steps.

-What This Means for Member Organisations (MOs)
+What Does Adoption Mean for CNZ Member Organisations (MOs)

 If an NSO (such as Cycling New Zealand) adopts the Integrity Code, that adoption has important implications for you as a Member Organisation: